 Administrative costs may include, for example: staff costs, training and capacity building costs, monitoring and evaluation.

-The PIG/PMU is responsible for implementing the Resettlement Policy Framework and RAP, including payment of compensation, provision of other types of assistance, implementation of the grievance redress mechanism to be covered through the resettlement budget to be contributed by the Government of Tajikistan.
+The IG/PMU is responsible for implementing the Resettlement Policy Framework and RAP, including payment of compensation, provision of other types of assistance, implementation of the grievance redress mechanism to be covered through the resettlement budget to be contributed by the Government of Tajikistan.

 9. Public Consultations and Disclosure